datocms/old-website/source/docs/index.html.md

 ### Integration with Static Website Generators

-DatoCMS offers an API that can be used inside most static website generators to fetch all the data contained inside a Site.
+DatoCMS offers an API that can be used inside most static website generators to fetch all the data contained inside a site.
 We also have prepared specific plugins for the most popular generators, so that you can start developing right away.

 * [Middleman](/docs/ssg/middleman/)
 * [Hugo](/docs/ssg/hugo/)